 But the national movement for equality hasn’t always reflected all of us.
 At One Colorado, we’re committed to working for all LGBT Coloradans, regardless of race, gender, class, age, documentation status, or religion.
 In fact, that’s what our Alliance Building work is all about — achieving justice for all of us, not just some of us.

 Justice for LGBT People of Color and Transgender Coloradans

 For decades, the hopes and experiences of LGBT people of color and transgender people have been excluded from the movement for LGBT equality.
-It’s a sad history—one that One Colorado is working to re-write.
-In collaboration with our People of Color Caucus, our Trans* Caucus, and our White Allies for Racial Justice Caucus—we are working hard to address racism and transphobia within the LGBT community.
+It’s a sad history—one that One Colorado seeks to rectify.
+That’s why we are working hard to address racism and transphobia within the LGBT community.

 LGBT immigrants live in a world that treats them unjustly, both because they are LGBT and because they are immigrants.
 We need to change our laws to ensure that we treat all people fairly, regardless of sexual orientation, gender identity, or immigration status.
 At One Colorado, we’re doing our part by building support for immigrant rights among the LGBT community, as a part of a joint organizing program with the Colorado Immigrant Rights Coalition.

 For far too long, the faith community has been pitted against the LGBT community.
 But hundreds of faith leaders and thousands of faithful Coloradans from across the state support equality.
 In partnership with the Interfaith Alliance of Colorado, we’re working to organize within faith communities, to build support among faith leaders, and to engage LGBT people of faith in creating change within their own places of worship.